aruhant/siri-bhoovalaya/Readme.md

 ## Chakra Bandha and Navmank Bandha (Available)
 - These two Bandhas are sufficient to decode the entirety of the first volume (Khand).
 - **Output**: Applying these Bandhas reveals Kannada text.
 Extracting additional languages requires further steps detailed below.
-- **Implementation**: C++ algorithms.
+- **Implementation**: C++, TS, and Python.
 - **Try It**: Simulations to run these algorithms locally (planned).
 - Try any bandha of your creation on a chakra!

 ---
 ## Devnaagri Substitution Table (Available)
-- Support for characters present in this text but not in UNICODE
+- Support for characters present in this text but not in Unicode
-- Kannada Substitution Table (available)
+- Kannada, Brahmi, Devnagari, and IPA Substitution Table (available)

 ---